 The problem with trying to save voicemail messages this way, is that one hiccup from a cell phone carrier or badly-timed power outage and that message can disappear.

 That’s what happened to one woman.
-When her fifteen year old son unexpectedly died in his sleep, she couldn’t bear to erase the greeting on his cell phone’s voicemail.
-So she kept his phone and service, just so she could call every once in a while to hear his voice.
-Until one day when her cell phone carrier changed storage systems and lost his voicemail greeting.
+When her fifteen year old son unexpectedly died in his sleep, she couldn’t bear to erase the greeting on his cell phone’s voicemail — so much so — she kept paying for his mobile service, just so she could call it every once in a while to hear his voice.
+Then one day, his phone company changed storage systems and lost his voicemail greeting.

 She was absolutely beside herself.

-Do you have a message that you want to save?
+Do you have messages that you want to save?

-Well the first thing you have to do is to figure out what method is best.
+The first thing you need to do is to figure out what method is best for you.

-Usually old messages are in one of three places.
+Old messages are usually in one of three places.